 AAU uses the U.S. grading and evaluation system complemented by the European Credit Transfer System (“ECTS”).
 For more information on assessment and related policies see the Study and Examination Code in the Academic Codex.

-The B.A. in Jewish Studies: History and Culture was accredited by the Czech Republic Ministry of Education, Youth and Sports on April 20, 2012 thereby qualifying graduates to apply for master’s programs at private and public universities in the Czech Republic and other EU countries, the United States, Canada, and many other countries around the world.
+The B.A. in Jewish Studies: History and Culture is accredited by the Czech Republic Ministry of Education, Youth and Sport thereby qualifying graduates to apply for master’s programs at private and public universities in the Czech Republic and other EU countries, the United States, Canada, and many other countries around the world.